wbchristerson/perfect-matchings/README.md

 The page will open in the browser.

 ## Sources
-The content of `Maximum_Matchings.pdf` and the algorithm itself are largely based on "Discrete Mathematics: Elementary And Beyond", by L. Lovasz, J. Pelikan, K.Vesztergombi, Print, 2003 Springer-Verlag New York, Inc., p.
+The content of `Maximum_Matchings.pdf` and the algorithm itself are largely based on "Discrete Mathematics: Elementary And Beyond", by L. Lovasz, J. Pelikan, K. Vesztergombi, Print, 2003 Springer-Verlag New York, Inc., p.
 171-176.

 The background image used was publicly available through Unsplash and taken by user [bady qb](https://unsplash.com/@bady).